How To File Bankruptcy for Free: A 10-Step Guide

 Take the Required Credit Counseling Course From an Approved Provider

-The course takes about one hour and can be completed online or by telephone.
-The course fee ranges from $10 to $50, depending on the provider.
-If your household income is under 150% of the federal poverty line, you can ask for a course fee waiver.
+The course typically costs between $10 and $50.
+If your household income is below 150% of the federal poverty line, you can apply for a fee waiver.

 Complete the Required Bankruptcy Forms